Dundee UNESCO City of Design

 Because of Dundee’s rich design education, provided by the three main institutions: Duncan of Jordanstone, Abertay University and Dundee & Angus College – many innovative and high profile designers have started their design careers in the city.

 Shaping urban spaces

-The city’s former jute mills and industrial spaces have now been re-energised from the ground up, by hundreds of creatives and collectives such as Tin Roof, Fleet Collective, Generator Projects and Wasps Studios.
+The city’s former jute mills and industrial spaces have now been re-energised from the ground up, by hundreds of creatives and collectives such as Tin Roof, Generator Projects and Wasps Studios.
 Along with individual designers, creative businesses and the universities/college they have really driven the practice and understanding of design in the city.
 These spaces coincidentally form a nice semi circle around the centre of the city and host a number of regular shows, pop-ups and selling events.
-New spaces such as District 10, made from shipping containers, house more digital creative businesses.
+Spaces such as District 10 made from shipping containers, house more digital creative businesses.

 Although there have been some questionable urban planning decisions over the years, Dundee has lots of great architecture.
 You just have to look at the McManus, Dundee’s Art Gallery and Museum, never mind go inside to appreciate it’s classic neo-Gothic revival style.
 Frank Gehry’s first building in the UK was Maggies Centre in Dundee, which is a beautifully tranquil day centre space designed for cancer patients and their loved ones.

 One of the best ways to appreciate the shape and size of the city has to be from one of city’s design greats – the Tay Road Bridge.
 Driving, cycling or walking straight over the bridge into the heart of the city at night = a twinkly wonderland.
 There are a number of great cycle routes around the city, covering a 27 mile city path.
 In 2014 Dundee has been trialling the London Routemaster bus, designed by Heatherwick Studio.